 On April 10, 2024, the Petitioning Creditors filed a motion for approval of the prior Disclosure Statement and procedures for the solicitation of votes with respect to a prior version of the Plan [Docket No. 574] (the "Petitioning Creditors' Solicitation Motion").
 The Petitioning Creditors' Solicitation Motion is scheduled to be heard at the May 15 Hearing.
 See Docket No. 632 and 656.
-On May 9, 2024, the Debtors filed an objection to the Petitioning Creditors' Solicitation Motion [Docket No. 653].
-Pursuant to the Petitioning Creditors' request, the Bankruptcy Court extended the objection deadline on the Petitioning Creditors' Solicitation Motion (and the Rights Offering Procedures Motion (as defined below)) for the Creditors' Committee and the U.S. Trustee to May 13, 2024 at 4:00 p.m.
-See Docket No. 649.
+On May 9, 2024, the Debtors filed an objection to the Petitioning Creditors' Solicitation Motion, which the Petitioning Creditors replied to on May 13, 2024.
+See Docket Nos.
+653 and 667.
+On May 14, 2024, the Creditors' Committee filed a statement in support of the Petitioning Creditors' Solicitation Motion.
+See Docket No. 689.
+No other parties filed any pleadings with respect to the Petitioning Creditors' Solicitation Motion.